Skip to main content

 Special Services

-Welcome to the Special Services Department
+Welcome to the Student Services Department

 At Big Hollow School District #38, the Student Services Department is committed to supporting the academic, social-emotional, and behavioral growth of all students through inclusive, equitable, and comprehensive programming.
 We work collaboratively with families, educators, and community partners to ensure every student receives the support they need to reach their full potential.